roblox-aurora/ModRemote/Version-3.x/README.md

 This feature is useful if you want to parent your RemoteEvents/RemoteFunctions to a script, so you can see what events/functions are associated with what particular script.

-This is already done by default for the script using ModRemote, if the AutomaticallyRegisterChildren option is set to true.
-(By default it is)
+~~This is already done by default for the script using ModRemote, if the AutomaticallyRegisterChildren option is set to true.
+(By default it is)~~ (Currently working on this)

 Or if you wish to do it manually, you can use
 ```lua